Skip to Content

 Collaboration for SDG best practice

-In 2023-2024, Queen's University Belfast hosted the inaugural international Reach '24 Art and Sustainability Festival.
+In April 2024, Queen's University Belfast international Reach'24 Art and Sustainability Festival returned to our campus.
 Established in collaboration with Sustainable Development Solutions Network (SDSN) Ireland, the festival showcased a range of projects, practice-based work and community engagement projects from across Ireland.
 The festival programme featured art exhibitions, film screenings, workshops and talks on policy, practice and community engagement in the arts and sustainability.

 Collaboration with NGOs for SDGs